Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

 “Good morning, your Highness!”

 Halmir bowed, unsteadily.
-“What may I do for you, your Highness?”
+“What might I do for you, your Highness?”

 “I would like to commission a painting,” said Legolas.
 “A double portrait.”